ginesthoii/CyberPersona/README.md

 ## Why I made this
  I wanted a lightweight tool that:
  - Lives in plain text files (easy to edit, no database)
  - Runs locally, offline, without depending on anything fancy.
  - Generates personas that feel consistent enough to write from, but flexible enough to reshape.

 ## What it does
   Randomly combines:
   - MBTI type (stack + temperament)
   - Enneagram type (core fear + desire)
   - Archetype prompt for story flavor
   - Light Big Five estimate (sliders for nuance)
   - Adds quick “hooks” like conflict style and growth edge.
   - Generates one persona at a time, or a batch of many.
   - Exports to JSON (structured) or Markdown (writer-friendly).

 ## Inspiration

 This isn’t about telling you who a character is.
 It’s about nudging your imagination when the page is empty.
 - Need a side character?
 Generate one.
 - Want friction between two characters?
 Compare their conflict styles.
 - Building a whole guild, town, or court?
 Batch ten personas and see which ones catch your eye.
-    It’s scaffolding, not a box.

 <p align="center">
 <img width="750" height="750" alt="Image" src="https://github.com/user-attachments/assets/b6ee4b77-f5ac-42c8-b591-e1874c98f011" />